safidea/engine/docs/ARCHITECTURE.md

 # Architecture

-Safidea Engine is sharing the same codebase for the client and the server written in Typescript and React.
+La Tech Force Engine is sharing the same codebase for the client and the server written in Typescript and React.

 ## Project Structure